DHTMLX/scheduler-docs/data/api/refs/scheduler_methods.md

 - api/scheduler_deletemarkedtimespan.md - removes marking/blocking set by the addMarkedTimespan() method
 - api/scheduler_deletesection.md - deletes a section from the currently active view
 - api/scheduler_destroycalendar.md - destroys previously created mini-calendar
-- api/scheduler_destructor.md - destroys the scheduler instance
+- api/scheduler_destructor.md - destroys a scheduler instance
 - api/scheduler_detachevent.md - detaches a handler from an event (which was attached before by the attachEvent method)
 - api/scheduler_edit.md - opens the inline editor to alter the event's text  (the editor in the event's box)
 - api/scheduler_editstop.md - closes the inline event editor, if it's currently open